vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Restart v1 and announce to pending.
     - Take a checkpoint.
     - Restart the network
-    - Verify that v2-v6 are tendemint validators, v7 is ersatz and v1 is pending.
+    - Verify that v2-v6 are tendermint validators, v7 is ersatz and v1 is pending.
     - Verify that all stakes and delegations are correct for each node.

 ### Multisig update